kemalyst/kemalyst/README.md

 ### Views

-Views are rendered using ECR format.
-This is similar to Rails ERB.
+Views are rendered using [Kilt](http://github.com/jeromegn/kilt).
+Currently, there are 4 different templating languages supported by Kilt: `ecr`, `mustache`, `slang` and `temel`.
+Kilt will select the templating engine based on the extension of the file so `index.ecr` will render the file using the ECR engine.

 The render method is configured to look in the "src/views" path to keep the controllers simple.
 You may also render with a layout which will look for